AustinLy612/CS301-Slides-Crawler/README.md

 # CS301 Slides Crawler

 Automatically discovers and downloads PDF files from given web pages, then merges them into a single PDF.
-Supports Cookie-based auth, Bearer tokens, and generic form login — ideal for course pages that require authentication.
+Supports Cookie-based login — ideal for CS301 course pages that require authentication.

 ## Features
 - Auth support:
-  - Provide browser `Cookie` directly (strongly recommended).
+  - Use browser `Cookie` to maintain login status directly.
   - Generic form login with customizable field names and hidden input extraction.
 - Robust PDF discovery:
   - Finds `.pdf` links in `a`, `iframe`, `embed`, and `object` tags; normalizes relative links to absolute.